 President of the Taos Institute, and Senior Research Professor at Swarthmore College.

 Ken is internationally known for his contributions to social construction theory, technology and cultural change, the self, and relational practices.
 His major writings include Realities and Relationships: Soundings in Social Construction (Harvard University Press), The Saturated Self: Dilemmas of Identity in Contemporary Life (Basic Books), and Relational Being: Beyond Self and Community (Oxford University Press).
 Gergen is a major figure in the development of social constructionist theory and its applications to practices of social change.
 He also lectures widely on contemporary issues in cultural life, including the self, technology, postmodernism, the civil society, organizational change, developments in psychotherapy, educational practices, aging, and political conflict.
 Gergen has published over 300 articles in journals, magazines and books.
 Gergen lectures throughout the world and has received numerous awards for his work, including honorary degrees in both the U.S. and Europe.

 Education as Relating The world is ready … the future is at hand … for replacing assembly-line classrooms with the vitalising powers of relating.
-The directions are clear: from standardisation to dialogue, from control to co-creation, and from regimentation to collaboration.
+The directions are clear: from standardisation to co-creation, from control to an invitation to dialogue, and from regimentation to collaboration.
 Here lie the wellsprings of creativity, caring, and curiosity.
-As we prepare for a global future in which inclusion, innovation, and improvisation are essential for a world in harmony, come and join in this virtual conference designed for sharing and exploring practices, experiences, and inspirations in all aspects of education – within classrooms, communities, and outward to the globe.
-Let’s shape the future of education together.